Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Linear near-optimal robust bilevel problem

 The first group of inequalities consists of the primal upper-level constraints:

-These constraints are necessary for the optimistic formulation but not for the near-optimal robust formulation since they are always redundant with and included in the near-optimal robust constraints.
+These constraints are necessary for the optimistic formulation but not for the near-optimal robust one since they are always redundant with and included in the near-optimal robust constraints.
 However, their addition can strengthen the linear relaxation of the extended formulation and lead to faster convergence.\\

 The second group of inequalities is defined in \cite{kleinert2020closing} and based on strong duality of the lower level.
-Following the computational results from the paper, we only implement the valid for the root node:
+We only implement the valid inequalities for the root node, which are the primary focus of \cite{kleinert2020closing}:

 where $A^{+}_i$ is an upper bound on $\langle A_i, x\rangle$.
 The computation of each upper bound $A^{+}_i$ relies on solving an auxiliary problem: